August 12, 1921 | Part I

 ~~ * ~~

-Anne Orr met Claire’s father in her late teens, immediately plunging into deep infatuation typical of the age, and shortly finding herself expecting Claire’s elder sister, Theresa.
-Not a harvest later, Claire was also on her way.
+Anne Orr met Clare’s father in her late teens, immediately plunging into deep infatuation typical of the age, and shortly finding herself expecting Clare’s elder sister, Theresa.
+Not a harvest later, Clare was also on her way.
 Residing on a corner homestead in rural Ouachita Parish, Monroe, Louisiana; the Orr family lived relatively peacefully, close by Mr. Orr’s brother Tom.
-Tom had 2 boys, but Gerald and Claire were bonded from birth.
-Theresa was her mother’s daughter, Claire completely her father’s.
+Tom had 2 boys, but Gerald and Clare were bonded from birth.
+Theresa was her mother’s daughter, Clare completely her father’s.
 She was precocious and manipulative, breaking stipulations and finding new means to do so.
 Theresa was content to stay home learning new crochet patterns and recipes with her mother.
 They recently purchased a phonograph as a family, and it was the centrifugal entertainment of the home.

 ~~ * ~~